IsteNITC-Website-2023/istetechquilla/content/posts/the-conspiracy-off.md

 tags:
 - sleuth's vision
 - collab
-description: "**The following is a conspiracy theory/original story submitted by the second place winner, LOVE KUSH PRANU (of NIT Calicut) for our event SLEUTH’S VISION, as part of ‘SPECTRUM- An ISTE Collaboration’.**"
+description: "*The following is a conspiracy theory/original story submitted by the second-place winner, LOVE KUSH PRANU (of NIT Calicut) for our event SLEUTH’S VISION, as part of ‘SPECTRUM- An ISTE Collaboration’.*"

 ---
 _The following is a string of texts between 3 people who respect social distancing.
 Please don’t take the percentages to be exact that’s approximate of what I recall to be true numbers._